 Venice Carnevale is Italy's top carnival, or mardi gras, celebration.
-Carnevale season about two weeks, culminating on the day of Carnival or Shrove Tuesday.
+Carnevale season lasts about two weeks, culminating on the day of Carnival or Shrove Tuesday.
 In 2019, the festivities start on Saturday, February 16 and culminate on Tuesday, March 6.
-The weekend before Shrove Tuesday usually sees the most parties and events, but during all of Carnevale season, the city of Venice is abuzz with costumed characters, street performers and scheduled concerts and entertainment, boat parades, and food stalls so even if you don't attend any of the parties or masquerade balls, it's definitely a fun time to visit.
+The weekend before Shrove Tuesday usually sees the most parties and events, but during all of Carnevale season, the city of Venice is abuzz with costumed characters, street performers and scheduled concerts and entertainment, boat parades, and food stalls.

 Tips for Visiting Venice During Carnevale Season

 - Plan ahead and book your hotel well in advance for Carnevale season.
 Check these Top Rated Venice Hotels or look at online booking engines for Venice hotels.
-Hotels often charge high season prices during Carnevale season, so the farther in advance you book, the less you're likely to pay.
+Hotels typically charge high season prices during Carnevale season, so the farther in advance you book, the less you're likely to pay.

-- Carnevale is an elegant affair in Venice, and while it's very festive, it's not a rowdy scene, even when the city is packed.
-There's lots of awesome public entertainment, especially starting in early evening.
+- Carnevale is an elegant affair in Venice, and while it's very festive, it's not a rowdy scene, even when the city is at its most packed.
+There's always lots of awesome public entertainment, especially starting in the early evening.

-- Although the main events are centered around Piazza San Marco, Carnevale events are held in every Sestiere so be sure to visit other areas of Venice.
+- Although the main events are centered around Piazza San Marco, Carnevale events are held in every Sestiere, or neighborhood of Venice, so be sure to wander into other areas.
 A fireworks show held in Piazza San Marco culminates Carnevale and the fireworks can be seen from almost anywhere in Venice.

-- Most high-end hotels hold masked balls, smaller and more private than the public events.
+- Most high-end hotels hold masked balls, which are smaller and more private than the public events.
 They can help you find someone to make or rent you a costume.
-Attending a ball, including renting a costume, can run about 500 euro but is a once-in-a-lifetime eexperience.
+Attending a ball, including renting a costume, can run about 500 euro but is a once-in-a-lifetime experience.
 Most formal Carnevale events, private parties, and masquerade balls require reservations ahead of time.

 - Carnevale dates change every year, corresponding with Shrove Tuesday forty days before Easter.
 Check Carnevale upcoming dates here and go to the Venice Carnival site for updated event information.